The End of Video Coding? - Slashdot

 It would be kind of like mp3 and jpg, and it would lower everybody's stress level.

-The value of entropy and psychovisual perception (Score:2)
+The value of entropy and psychovisual perception (Score:5, Interesting)

 The biggest ongoing cost for streaming movies today is CDN storage, in the sense of having enough bitrates and resolutions to be able to accommodate all target devices and connection speeds.
-As much as people would like to deliver an HD picture to a remote village in the Philippines over a mobile connection on a feature phone, it isn't feasible at the
+As much as people would like to deliver an HD picture to a remote village in the Philippines over a mobile connection on a feature phone, it isn't feasible at the moment for two reasons: they don't need or care about that level of experience, and it isn't technically feasible.
+The goal of CDN storage is to ensure the edge delivers the content, and the industry has toyed with real-time edge transcoding/transrating to address some of these issues, but fundamentally we are dropping asymptotically to a point on visual quality for a given bitrate and amount of computing power that a codec can deliver at the playback device.

+In that sense, I'm shocked that Anne's post didn't mention Netflix's own VMAF [github.com], which is a composite measure of different flavors of PSNR, SSIM and some deep learning.
+But even here, the fundamental is that we are still using block-based codecs for operations simply because of the fundamental nature of most video, i.e. objects moving around on a background.
+I'm also shocked that Anne didn't discuss alternative coding methods like wavelet-based (e.g. JPEG 2000), but - again - these approaches have their own limitations and don't address interframe encoding in the same way that a block-based codec can.
+If there was a novel approach to coding psychovisually-equivalent video that would address computing power, bitrate and quality reasonably, I believe it would have been brought forward already.

+I think 5G deserves a big mention here that was lacking in Anne's post, because faster connections may solve many of the types of issues that affect perceived visual quality at low bitrates.
+Get more bandwidth, and you have a better experience.
+Hopefully 5G will proliferate quickly, but this will be tricky in the developing world where its inherently decentralized nature and the political environments will make its ubiquitous deployment a serious challenge.